Mylo-Softworks/KotLLMs/submodules.md

 > The chat should contain information about the available functions, otherwise the llm is less likely to pick the correct option,
 > while it will always pick an existing function name through the grammar, providing information is crucial for proper function selection.

-> You can use `functions.getDescriptionForAllCalls()` to get a json-like structure which can provide context to the LLM about which functions are available.
-> When the LLM has selected a function, you can use `function.getExtendedDescriptionForFunction()` to give the long description for the single selected function.

 > The way the context is provided to the LLM is up to your implementation.
 Context is provided through chat messages, your api needs to support those,
 > some apis, like KoboldCPP, support chat messages through templates.
 See: `Llama3Template`, `MistralTemplate` and `ChatTemplateDSL` for quick manual implementations.
 >